Home Buying: You Don't Have to Pay Private Mortgage Insurance or PMI

 What is PMI or Private Mortgage Insurance and is it Necessary?

 If you are looking to buy your first home, or buying a home with less than 20% downpayment, Private Mortgage Insurance (PMI) may be a requirement of your loan.
 PMI, is a type of insurance that insures the lender in case the buyer defaults on the loan.
 The lender, or bank, requires PMI when the buyer has a down payment less than 20% of the asking price of the home.
 Private mortgage insurance has good and bad points, and there are ways to avoid paying it without putting down the required 20%, not all loans require PMI.

-The use of PMI has been a great tool to get more Americans into homes, but there are some downfalls.
+The use of PMI has been a great tool to get more Americans into homes with lower down payments, but there are some downfalls.

 The Downfalls of PMI